 How the eSIM will affect Australia

-eSIMs or embedded SIMs are likely to impact future generations of smartphones, watches and tablet devices.
-With an eSIM, phone plan changes can be completed all at the tap of a finger, from the internal smartphone or supported handheld device.
+eSIMs or embedded SIMs are likely to impact future generations of smartphones, smart watches and tablet devices.
+With an eSIM preinstalled at the point of manufacture, phone plan changes can be completed all at the tap of a finger, using only your phone.

 The patents for embedded SIMs have been around for at least the last 5 years.
-There have even been prototypes brought to market by the major device manufacturers to test key elements of how eSIMs will work.
+Within that last half decade, prototypes have been brought to market by major device manufacturers, to test how key elements of how eSIMs work.
 Unofficially, most of the eSIM related products (previous iPads and Samsung Galaxy Watches, for example) have performed poorly, commercially.

 What’s an eSIM?

-SIM cards have been in use for communication purposes since the advent of digital phone technology in the 1990s.
-What they offered the most is the ability to communicate by phone, wirelessly, without having to dash to a call box.
-Data came later, adding to the wide number of features that the handset hunger has been able to access in recent years.
 It has been estimated that more than 7 billion SIM cards are being used worldwide.
-That’s a massive figure, seeing the world’s population is just a little more than that.
+That’s a massive figure, equivalent, almost, to the world’s population.
 It equates to roughly one SIM card for every man, woman and child on the planet.
 That’s a bit like every single person having an extra finger nail.
 If you calculate the weight of all that electronic memory and the material used to make it, it’s equivalent to a whopping 30 million kilos!
-However, the traditional SIM as we know it is soon to be succeeded by the card less eSIM.
+It’s that which is about to be changed.

 Apart from the absence of a card, the capabilities of the eSIM will ultimately the same as with your current SIM